jnorthrup/moneyfan/README.md

         *   **`Cursor`:** The primary interface for tabular data (`Series<RowVec>`), providing columnar abstraction.
         *   **`Twin<T>`:** A specialized `Join<T, T>` for symmetric pairs.
         *   **`TypeMemento` & `IOMemento`:** A robust type system defining data types and their serialization/deserialization strategies for ISAM. `IOMemento` entries explicitly specify fixed `networkSize` (bytes) or `null` for variable types requiring external configuration.
-        *   **ISAM (`com.example.dsel.bikeshed.isam.IsamDataFile`, `com.example.dsel.bikeshed.isam.IsamMetaFileReader`, `com.example.dsel.bikeshed.isam.WireProto`):** Implements structured, fixed-format file I/O using `bbcursive` for byte-level parsing and mmap for zero-copy.
+        *   **ISAM (`com.vsiwest.moneyfan.bikeshed.isam.IsamDataFile`, `com.vsiwest.moneyfan.bikeshed.isam.IsamMetaFileReader`, `com.vsiwest.moneyfan.bikeshed.isam.WireProto`):** Implements structured, fixed-format file I/O using `bbcursive` for byte-level parsing and mmap for zero-copy.
-        *   **CSV Processing (`com.example.dsel.bikeshed.csv.CsvProcessor`):** Provides utilities for CSV ingestion, leveraging `bbcursive` for parsing.
+        *   **CSV Processing (`com.vsiwest.moneyfan.bikeshed.csv.CsvProcessor`):** Provides utilities for CSV ingestion, leveraging `bbcursive` for parsing.

 ## Trading Simulator & DSEL Integration:

 The framework directly supports a concurrent trading simulator:

 1.  **Binance Archive Ingestion:**
-    *   The `com.example.dsel.bikeshed.trading.MarketDataSource` is designed to ingest large Binance historical data into `ISAM` structures. `ISAM`'s fixed-format, memory-mapped nature, combined with `Series` and `Cursor` APIs, ensures efficient storage and retrieval of time-series data. `bbcursive` handles the low-level parsing of this data into ISAM records.
+    *   The `com.vsiwest.moneyfan.bikeshed.trading.MarketDataSource` is designed to ingest large Binance historical data into `ISAM` structures. `ISAM`'s fixed-format, memory-mapped nature, combined with `Series` and `Cursor` APIs, ensures efficient storage and retrieval of time-series data. `bbcursive` handles the low-level parsing of this data into ISAM records.

 2.  **Concurrent Trade Agents on Shared Timeline:**
-    *   The DSEL supports multiple, independent `com.example.dsel.bikeshed.trading.AgentInterface` implementations operating on a *shared, immutable timeline* (`Series<MarketTick>` or `Cursor` of ticks).
+    *   The DSEL supports multiple, independent `com.vsiwest.moneyfan.bikeshed.trading.AgentInterface` implementations operating on a *shared, immutable timeline* (`Series<MarketTick>` or `Cursor` of ticks).
     *   **Data Access:** Agents access market data via `Series` and `Cursor` interfaces, backed by mmap/ISAM, ensuring zero-copy access and minimizing contention.
     *   **Concurrency Model:** While `java.util.concurrent` is used for coordinating agents (e.g., `ExecutorService`), the DSEL's immutable `Join`-based records inherently reduce the need for complex locking mechanisms on data *access*.
 Agent actions and wallet state updates occur on agent-local or transaction-specific mutable state, which is then integrated compositionally into new immutable states.
     *   **Time-series Navigation:** `Cursor` operations (e.g., `at`, `row`, `get(range)`) enable agents to efficiently navigate and slice historical data based on their lookback periods.